SaneethSunkari/medicare-provider-fraud-detection/README.md

 - **ML:** Random Forest classifiers are trained using provider fraud features, tracked in MLflow, and selected by ROC AUC.
 - **MLOps:** The best model is registered in Databricks Model Registry with a `champion` alias and used by batch scoring and serving workflows.
 - **GenAI:** Provider risk context is written to `provider_fraud_ai_input` so analysts can test LLM explanations in Databricks Playground and explore AI application patterns with Databricks Agents.

+## Key Results:

+- **Built an end-to-end Databricks Lakehouse solution using Bronze, Silver, and Gold layers.
+- **Engineered provider-level fraud indicators from Medicare claims and beneficiary datasets.
+- **Trained and evaluated Random Forest fraud detection models using MLflow.
+- **Achieved ROC-AUC of 0.93 on provider fraud classification.
+- **Registered and governed production models using Databricks Model Registry.
+- **Deployed fraud scoring workflows using Databricks Model Serving.
+- **Generated analyst-ready fraud predictions and risk categories.
+- **Enabled GenAI-powered fraud investigation workflows using Databricks Playground and Agents.

 ## Architecture